 What about you?
 What does God say about you?

-If you are a born again child of God, redeemed through the blood of the Lamb, He has made a divine fiat declaring you to be justified (just-as-if-you-had-never-sinned).
-"Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ" (Rom.
-5:1).
+If you are a born-again child of God, redeemed through the blood of the Lamb, He has made a divine fiat declaring you to be justified (just-as-if-you-had-never-sinned).
+"Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ" (Romans 5:1).

-He has proclaimed that you are "holy and blameless before Him in love [having] predestined us to adoption as sons to Himself through Jesus Christ" (Eph.
+He has proclaimed that you are "just as He chose us in Him before the foundation of the world, to be holy and blameless before Him in love; He predestined us to adoption as sons to Himself through Jesus Christ according to the good pleasure of His will" (Eph.
 1:4-5).
-"God made Him who knew no sin to be sin for us that we might become the righteousness of God in Him" (2 Cor.
+"God made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him" (2 Cor.
 5:21).

 They are especially significant when facing a crisis or when going through a season of pain and suffering.

 1. Your enemy is finite.
-An important principle about Satan is found n the first two chapters of Job.
+An important principle about Satan if found in the first two chapters of Job.
 Yes, it is the same fallen angel who led a rebellion in heaven against God, before mankind was created.